Permits, Inspections, and Code

 Can I mail in my permit application since City Hall is closed?

 Yes, you can mail the permit and plans needed to apply for a permit.
 This process will take longer than normal since mail delivery may be delayed while City Hall is closed.
+Permit applications for decks, shed, fences and concrete can also be scanned and sent to the Building Department email for review.

 Are Inspections still being performed?